LeeYuan2025/intent-consistency-eval/README.md

 It does not perform decision-making, enforcement, deployment, or end-user interaction.

+## Motivation

+This work is motivated by the need for earlier visibility into latent model intent inconsistencies that may not be observable through traditional output-level evaluation alone.

 ## Overview

 Current alignment and safety approaches are effective at constraining